VulnerabilityHistoryProject/rust-are-we-secure-yet/content/docs/content/what-is-cwe.md

 template = "docs/page.html"

 [extra]
-lead = "The Common Weakness Enumeration (CWE) is a critical resource for understanding and addressing software vulnerabilities.
-This page explains what CWE is, why it matters, and how it helps developers write secure code." toc = true top = false
+lead = "Is a comprehensive, community-driven list of software security weaknesses and vulnerabilities.
+It serves as a universal language for identifying, categorizing, and discussing the types of mistakes that lead to security issues in software.
+By providing a standardized framework, the CWE helps developers, security professionals, and organizations better understand and mitigate risks in their code." toc = true top = false
 +++

-# Common Weakness Enumeration (CWE)

-Is a comprehensive, community-driven list of software security weaknesses and vulnerabilities.
-It serves as a universal language for identifying, categorizing, and discussing the types of mistakes that lead to security issues in software.
-By providing a standardized framework, the CWE helps developers, security professionals, and organizations better understand and mitigate risks in their code.

 ---